A35-Marvin/aws-libwebsockets/minimal-examples/README.md

 means your protocol cannot instantiate multiple times.

-Lws supports vhosts (virtual hosts), for example both https://warmcat.com and https://libwebsockets are running on the same lwsws instance on the same server and same IP... each of these is a separate vhost.
+Lws supports vhosts (virtual hosts), for example both https://warmcat.com and https://libwebsockets are running on the same aws_lwsws instance on the same server and same IP... each of these is a separate vhost.

 Your protocol may be enabled on multiple vhosts, each of these vhosts